bartongroup/ProIntVar/README.md

 $ cd /path/to/desired/working/dir/

 # Get a copy of the template config.ini file shipped with ProIntVar
-$ ProIntVar-Core-config-setup new_config.ini
+$ ProIntVar-config-setup new_config.ini

 # Update the settings according to user preferences and push them
-$ ProIntVar-Core-config-load new_config.ini
+$ ProIntVar-config-load new_config.ini
 ```

 Testing that the new values are correctly loaded by ProIntVar